YuraAAA/android-develop-utils/readme.md

 * NetworkConnectionManager#doRequestAsync
 * NetworkConnectionManager#pingAsync

-are executed in default executor.
-But this behaviour can be change:
+are performed in default executor.
+But this behaviour can be changed

-Use default executor:
+Using default executor:
 ```
 SupportExecutor.setDefaultSingleThreadExecutor();
 ```

-Use fixed thread pool with threads count 4.
+Using fixed thread pool with threads count 4.
 ```
 SupportExecutor.setCustomThreadExecutor(Executors.newFixedThreadPool(4));
 ```